 I don’t want to play the record Perch behind the lens Hold the pen.
 I want to be the song

-I’ve been in therapy.
-And I’m a coach.
-Actually, for over half of my life I’ve been committed to healing through various therapeutic approaches: homeopathy, metaphysical healing, talk therapy, kinesiology and the like.
 I’m often asked what’s the difference between coaching and therapy?
-I’m grateful that I can speak from experience about the value and deep … More Differences between Therapy & Coaching
+For over half of my life I’ve been committed to healing through various therapeutic approaches: homeopathy, metaphysical healing, talk therapy, kinesiology and the like.
+I’m grateful to be able speak from experience about the value and deep healing available in both coaching and therapy.
+At one point, … More Differences between Therapy & Coaching

 I had always imagined healing would be this ethereal experience.
 The sun shining, a community of support, basking in a feeling of wholeness… That is until I really dedicated myself to a healing path.
 I then came to understand the often lonely, painful, and dark path healing sometimes requires.